Forkball

 The forkball is a type of pitch in baseball.
 Related to the split-finger fastball, the forkball is held between the first two fingers and thrown hard, snapping the wrist.
-Due to its movement being similar to that of a spitball, the pitch is often called the "dry spitter".
+Because its movement is similar to that of a spitball, the pitch is often called the "dry spitter".

 The forkball differs from the split-fingered fastball, however, in that the ball is jammed deeper between the first two fingers.
 The result is that the forkball is generally thrown slightly slower than the splitter, but has more of a "tumbling" action akin to the movement of a 12–6 curveball, as it will drop off the plate before it gets to the catcher's mitt.